aws-samples/hpc-workshop-wrf/README.md

 ## Cluster Setup with AWS ParallelCluster

+This workshop has been prepared for AWS ParallelCluster version < 3.
 The first step is to install AWS ParallelCluster console according to the following guide: https://docs.aws.amazon.com/parallelcluster/latest/ug/install-virtualenv.html

 Once you have AWS ParallelCluster installed (and activated if you are installing it in a Python Virtual Env), the next step is to